Zigor Aranalde: Coaching career

 On 16 May 2008, it was announced that Aranalde was being released from Carlisle alongside Paul Arnison and Grant Carson.
 Two years later, after playing some amateur football in his country, he returned to England in April 2010 when he was named chief scout at Brighton & Hove Albion in League One.
-He subsequently held the same position at West Bromwich Albion, later being part of the coaching staff of Albacete Balompié.
+He subsequently held the same position at West Bromwich Albion, later being part of the coaching staff of Albacete.

 Aranalde was named assistant manager at Premier League team Watford in January 2018, following the appointment of his compatriot Javi Gracia.
-Both were fired on 8 September 2019, continuing to work together at Valencia CF and Al Sadd SC.
+Both were fired on 8 September 2019, continuing to work together at Valencia CF, Al Sadd SC and Leeds United.